 These are thoughtful points.
 However the focus on labor share of GDP misses a crucial point about what's driving the competitive advantages and BOP outcomes.

-Labor's share of national income appears similar (around 60% in the US, Canada, and Germany), but what matters is whether workers' compensation reflects their *productivity*.
-It's the productivity share of GDP that matters.
+Labor's share of national income appears similar (around 60% in the US, Canada, and Germany), but what matters is whether workers' compensation reflects their productivity.
+It's the productivity share of GDP that matters. having the same labor share of GDP (say, 60%) does not automatically mean each country’s workers are being compensated in line with the amount they produce.
 That's where the hukou and hartz systems take their toll.

 Two countries could both allocate 60% of GDP to labor, yet if one country's workers are more productive and don't see wages that reflect that, they're effectively **underpaid relative to what they produce**.
 This results in a consumption gap, and results in an export/trade competitive advantage to the country underpaying labor relative to what it produces.